 The patient's history must be taken in detail because it helps in the diagnosis greatly, and attention should be paid to the presence of any of the above-mentioned symptoms or signs.

-Magnetic resonance is the best diagnostic tool here, and CT or Echo can be done.
+Magnetic resonance imaging MRI is the best diagnostic tool here, and CT or US can help sometimes.

-In some cases, electromyography may be used (EMG) and nerve conduction studies to assess muscle function.
+In some cases, doctors tend to use (EMG) and nerve conduction studies to assess muscle function.

-The condition can be monitored and followed up in the absence of symptoms despite the presence of MRI confirmation.
+Some doctors just observe and monitor the condition in the absence of symptoms despite the presence of MRI confirmation.

 Surgery is the treatment of choice if neurological symptoms are present.
 Surgeons choose the optimal method of surgery based on the cause or severity of the syndrome and the patient's acceptance of the surgery.

-A laminectomy is performed in the vertebrae facing the place of attachment, then the dura is opened, and then the attached spinal cord is released, if possible, the cause or mass that led to the fixation is removed.
+A laminectomy is performed in the vertebrae facing the place of fixation, then the dura is opened, and then the attached spinal cord is detethered, and if possible, the cause or mass that led to the fixation is removed.

-The postoperative follow-up is very important because there may be a reconnection and fixation of the spinal cord and thus we need a new surgery.
-Most patients perform well after surgery and the recovery period is from one to two weeks where the patient does not have to move much and stay in bed so that the condition does not relapse or leakage occurs for cerebrospinal fluid.
+The postoperative follow-up is very important because there may be a retethering and fixation of the spinal cord and thus we need a new surgery.
+Most patients perform well after surgery and the recovery period is from one to two weeks where the patient mustn't move much and should stay in bed so that the condition does not relapse or a leakage of cerebrospinal fluid occurs.